LedgerHQ/app-monero/doc/developer/blue-app-commands.rst

 factor trusted device.
 Such a device has small amount of memory and is not capable of holding the entire transaction or building the required proofs in RAM.
 So we need to split the process between the host and the NanoS.
 This draft note explain how.

-Moreover this draft note also anticipates a future client feature and proposes a solution to integrate the PR2056 for sub-address.
-This proposal is based on kenshi84 fork, branch sub-address-v2.

 To summarize, the signature process is: